WATCH: Teen Takes Seagull To The Face On Wildwood Slingshot Ride

 WILDWOOD, N.J.
 (CBS) — Some thrill-seekers down the shore got a little more than they bargained for.
 They took a ride on the Springshot on Morey’s Adventure Pier in Wildwood and they weren’t alone.

-That’s Kiley Holman peeling the seagull off of her face!READ MORE: Man Shot, Killed Outside Of Pat's Steaks In South Philadelphia, Suspect Arrested WATCH LIVE: Philadelphia Leaders Demanding More Action To Address Philadelphia's Gun Violence Crisis
+That’s Kiley Holman peeling the seagull off of her face!READ MORE: Philadelphia Has Highest Murder Rate Per Capita Among Country's 10 Largest Cities Philadelphia DA Larry Krasner Suing Pennsylvania Attorney General Over Opioid Epidemic Settlement

-She took the ride along with her friend Georgia, who was celebrating her 14th birthday on the boardwalk recently.MORE NEWS: Philadelphia Lands On Time Magazine World's Greatest Places List
+She took the ride along with her friend Georgia, who was celebrating her 14th birthday on the boardwalk recently.MORE NEWS: City Leaders Demanding More Action To Address Philadelphia's Gun Violence Crisis

 Mom says Kiley was fine and so was the seagull — they saw it fly away after the wild ride!